Electronic Funds Transfer

 Electronic Funds Transfer (EFT) involves the transfer of funds from your bank account to the State's bank account.
 EFT not only saves check writing and mailing costs, but also ensures that your payment is made without the worry of a check being lost in the mail.

-Over the last several years, many taxpayers have voluntarily chosen this efficient and cost effective method for making their tax payments.
-The Department of Taxation requires most companies to file and pay electronically.
+Many customers have voluntarily chosen this efficient and cost effective method for making their tax payments.
+The Virginia Department of Taxation (Department) requires most companies to file and pay electronically.
 Information on these requirements is included below.

 - All Sales and Use tax dealers must file and make return payments electronically.